Connect with others who understand.

 Phosphodiesterase Inhibitors

-Phosphodiesterase inhibitors — also known as PDE-5 inhibitors — help the lungs make more vasodilators (substances that help open blood vessels).
-These medications can help widen your pulmonary arteries and allow more oxygen-poor blood to flow into your lungs and out to the rest of your body.
-Examples of PDE-5 inhibitors include:
+Phosphodiesterase 5 (PDE5) inhibitors help your lungs and pulmonary blood vessels respond better to vasodilators (substances that help open up blood vessels).
+These medications can help widen your pulmonary arteries and allow more oxygen-poor blood to flow to your lungs and more oxygen-rich blood to flow to the rest of your body.

 Other Oral Treatments

-Other oral treatments for PAH aim to relax the blood vessels in your lungs so that your heart can more easily pump blood to your lungs.
-Examples include:
+Other oral treatments for PAH work by relaxing the blood vessels in your lungs so that your heart can pump blood to your lungs more easily.
+Two other established classes of oral medicine include:

-These medications can help slow disease progression and improve your ability to exercise.
+These oral medication classes are supported by clinical guidelines to help slow disease progression, reduce symptoms, and improve your ability to exercise.

 Inhaled Treatments

-Inhaled treatments for PAH are laboratory-made versions of prostacyclins, substances naturally found in your body that help open blood vessels.
-Inhaled treatments help dilate your pulmonary arteries and reduce the strain on your heart.
-Examples of inhaled treatments for PAH include:
+Inhaled treatments for PAH are lab-made versions of prostacyclins — substances your body makes to help open blood vessels.
+Inhaled medications help widen your pulmonary arteries and reduce the strain on your heart.

-Using an inhaled treatment may allow you to be more physically active.
+Using an inhaled treatment may help you be more physically active.

 Intravenous and Subcutaneous Treatments

 Intravenous (IV) and subcutaneous treatments are injected into your body.
-IV treatments go into your veins, and subcutaneous treatments are delivered under your skin.
+IV treatments go into a vein, while subcutaneous treatments go just under your skin.
+These medications may help you exercise more easily and reduce symptoms like shortness of breath and fatigue (extreme tiredness that doesn’t improve with rest).

 How Do Supportive Treatments Help Shortness of Breath?

-Supportive treatments can help ease your symptoms, but they don’t treat the underlying cause of PAH.
+Supportive treatments can help relieve your symptoms, but they don’t treat the underlying cause of PAH.

 Oxygen Therapy